 If you are not registered with any other regulators, then you just need to confirm that this is correct and select ‘Save and continue’.

 Confirm that you have read and understood the professional standards, and that you will continue to meet them.

-If you have recorded CPD before you apply
+If you have met the CPD requirements before you apply